-This is the prompt that actually activates the temporary schedule, and allows the temporary schedule to be customized to a particular week's needs.
-To select the days which are to be activated, enter the desired number 1-7 (Monday = 1).
+DAYS?
+MTWTFSS HIT 0-7 X X This is the prompt that actually activates the temporary schedule, and allows the temporary schedule to be customized to a particular week's needs.
+To select the days that are to be activated, enter the desired number 1-7 (Monday = 1).
 An "X" will appear under that day, indicating the previously entered schedule for that day is active.
 Entering a day's number again will deactivate that day.
 Pressing 0 will turn all days on/off.

 The temporary schedule will only be in effect for the days which have the letter x underneath them.
-As the week progresses, the days are reset to the deactive state.
+As the week progresses, the days are reset to the inactive state.

-When completed, press \ to exit the temporary schedule entry mode.
+When completed, press to exit the temporary schedule entry mode.